btemplep/authzee/docs/sdks.md

     ) -> ResourceDefResult:
         """Get a resource definition by type.

-        If the resource_type does not match a stored resource definition, the result will have `resource_def` set to null and `has_failed` set to true.
+        If the resource_type does not match a stored resource definition, the result will have `resource_def` set to null and `error` set to a non-null error object.
         """
         pass